UncleCShark/Cmaketopia/Docs/CommandLine.md

 ## Highway to Hell for a tough cookie

 Our previous levels were a breeze, but from then on the story shifts gears.
 Get up on your feet we start grappling with basis of a command line.
-A wise deviser have to understand the relation between components to solve problems of their domain and how the compilation pipeline looks like.
+A wise deviser:construction_worker: have to understand the relation between components to solve problems of their domain and how the compilation pipeline looks like.
 The grasp of this concept is crucial.
 We must be deft like a swan, which glides across the surface of the lake.
-Stop being like a rabbit caught in the headlights controlled by your favoured [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment).
+Stop being like a rabbit:rabbit: caught in the headlights controlled by your favoured [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment).

 **Rule No. One - You're a boss and you know the ropes.**
 **Rule No. Two - The command line is your friend.**